AI-SDC/ACRO/docs/source/support.rst

 ---------------------

 **For Researchers:**
-Run regression analyses with automated checks on model outputs and residual degrees of freedom.
+Run regression analyses with semi-automated checks on model outputs and residual degrees of freedom.

 **What ACRO Supports:**